shakahl/SickNerd/README.md

 done after to grab metadata.

 **SickNerd** comes with a default list of dorks aimed at finding sensitive files but accepts input files and can fetch dorks from GHDB.
 Dorks taken from GHDB can be filtered down by tags and year of creation.
 Multiple domains can be dorked at once and dorks are run at random.
-Results are stored in a CSV file and can be loaded to aggregate runs.
+Results and attempted searches are stored in a CSV file and can be loaded to aggregate runs together without duplicating searches.

 ## Getting Started